 If you are organising a funeral, please be aware of the arrangements currently in place.

 - The number of people who can attend a funeral ceremony at our crematoria or graveside is currently limited to 15.
 We have been reviewing this in line with government guidance to ensure we can safely accommodate attendees at our venues and from Wednesday 19 May, the maximum number of people allowed to attend a funeral at one of our crematoria is 24 and a maximum of 40 people can attend a service at our cemeteries.
-This limit on numbers has been put in place having carried out risk assessments of our venues, to ensure that we can safely accommodate attendees within the venue with social distancing measures and to reduce the risk of transmission of Covid-19.
-Those attending should be members of the deceased's household, close family members or in their absence a close friend.
+This limit on numbers has been put in place having carried out risk assessments to ensure that we can safely accommodate attendees within our venues with social distancing measures and to reduce the risk of transmission of Covid-19.
 Gatherings outside of our crematoria buildings during the service are not permitted.

 - If the funeral takes place at a church, depending on the size of the church, up to 30 people can currently attend.
 From Monday 17 May, there will be no limit to the number of people who can attend a church service as long as social distancing measures can be accommodated safely.
 Should a church need to establish a limit on numbers, a funeral director should be able to advise you of exact numbers, but it is the responsibility of the organiser to ensure that attendees do not exceed this limit.
 If the church service is followed by a cremation, then the organiser will need to consider any limit on numbers set by the crematorium.

 - You must wear a face covering unless you have a valid medical exemption.